Count de Lesseps And Kids Are Suing Luann de Lesseps

 Former Countess Luann de Lesseps’ year from hell continues as she is now dealing with a lawsuit that is close to home.
-The Real Housewives of New York star who has dealt with a divorce, an arrest and rehab in the last year is now being sued by her first ex-husband, Count Alexandre de Lesseps and their two adult children, Victoria and Noel.
+The Real Housewives of New York star, who has dealt with a divorce, an arrest, and rehab in the last year, is now being sued by her first ex-husband, Count Alexandre de Lesseps, and their two adult children, Victoria and Noel.

-TMZ says that Alexandre, Victoria, and Noel are alleging that Luann didn’t live up to her end of the bargain she struck in her 2009 divorce.
+TMZ reports that Alexandre, Victoria, and Noel are alleging that Luann didn’t live up to her end of the bargain she struck in her 2009 divorce.
 Luann was supposed to put half of her Sag Harbor home worth $3.1 million in a trust for Noel and Victoria, and instead, she kept it all in her own name.

 Count de Lesseps recently got wind of Luann’s intention to sell the Sag Harbor home to buy herself a place in upstate New York, which would cut Victoria and Noel out of the deal and the trust fund.
 So Count de Lesseps and the children are filing an injunction to block the sale of the Sag Harbor place.